ICT-Infer/timelog/README.md

 ## Copyright and license

-django-timelog is copyright (c) 2015 Erik Nordstroem.
+django-timelog is copyright © 2015 Erik Nordstroem.

 django-timelog is published under the ISC license.